UK: Pamir Poplar Hawkmoth; Turanga Sphinx, RUS: Turangovyi Brazhnik

 Holarctic; western Palaearctic region.
 Pleistocene refuge: Monocentric -- Turkestan refuge.

 Wingspan: 80--120mm.
-Resembles a very pale, poorly marked Laothoe populi populi, but with the rust-red hindwing patch of that species vestigial or absent.
-The male antennae are unusually long, being half the length of the forewing, which itself bears a very distinct antemedial band.
-In the male genitalia, the two apical processes of the sacculus are even more reduced than in Laothoe populeti (Bienert, [1870]), although similar in outline; the aedeagus is more slender, less elbowed and with fewer and smaller cornuti at the edge of the vesica.
+Resembles a very pale, poorly marked Laothoe populi populi, but with the rust-red hindwing patch of that species vestigial or absent -- the two species are easily confused when at rest.
+The male antennae of Laothoe philerema are unusually long, being half the length of the forewing, which itself bears a distinct antemedial band.
+In the male genitalia, the two apical processes of the sacculus are even more reduced than in Laothoe populeti (Bienert, [1870]), although similar in outline; the phallus is more slender, less elbowed and with fewer and smaller cornuti at the edge of the vesica.

 Very little is known except that it is an inhabitant of river valleys and lake margins in the Hindu Kush and Pamirs.
 In Kazakhstan, only one habitat is known for certain - the floodplain of the Ili River near the Kapchagay reservoir.
 Toropov, Milko, Zhdanko & Evdoshenko (2023) state - "Streamside poplar (Populus pruinosa) and poplar-oleaster [Populus-Elaeagnus] forests in sandy desert zone, up to 500m a. s. l.".